zkbltrn/data-analyst-portfolio/daily-sales-forecast-arimax-mlr/README.md

 From the final selected model, it proposes that factors like local festivals, product and service promotions, and the number of social media posts per day can affect sales.

-ARIMAX model demonstrated an improvement of 9.5% MAPE compared to an ARIMA baseline model.
+ARIMAX model demonstrated a reduction of 9.5% in MAPE and 11.7% in RMSE compared to a baseline ARIMA model

 This project also proposes that MLR Analysis and Backward Elimination can shortlist the significant regressors, with the final model possessing 3/4 of the MLR Method model's regressors.
 Further investigation for this hypothesis.